-Inspired by her experience at Piano Festival by the River at St. Mary’s College of Maryland, Rie Moore began studying with Brian Ganz, a laureate of the Marguerite Long Jacques Thibaud and the Queen Elisabeth of Belgium International Piano Competitions, and a member of the piano faculty at St. Mary’s College of Maryland and the Peabody Conservatory.
+Inspired by her experience at Piano Festival by the River at St. Mary’s College of Maryland, Rie Moore began studying with Brian Ganz, a laureate of the Marguerite Long Jacques Thibaud and the Queen Elisabeth of Belgium International Piano Competitions, and a member of the piano faculty at St. Mary’s College of Maryland.
 She has performed as an accompanist for Larry Vote, Professor of Music at St. Mary’s College of Maryland and former Co-Artistic Director of The Alba/USA International Music Festival, for various programs, including Schicksalslied, op.
 54 by Johannes Brahms, Messe Basse by Gabriel Fauré, A Ceremony of Carols, op.
 28 by Benjamin Britten, and the opera Amahl and Night Visitors by Gian Carlo Menotti.
 She has completed her second bachelor’s degree in music at St. Mary’s College of Maryland in May 2019, and was awarded Alice Fleury Zamanakos and Arthur S. Zamanakos Prize in Music upon graduation.

 Based on her belief that a recital is a space where an artist can offer experience rather than simply music for the audience, Rie Moore has created and performed unique piano programs.
 As if heard from within featured works by multiple composers, including Dmitri Shostakovich, Alexander Scriabin, Federico Mompou, and Arvo Pärt, to invite the audience to listen from within in the dark.
 Pairs allowed the listeners to experience each piece in a new context based on six pairings: Two (Unusual) Lullabies, Transformation, Two Sides of the Moon, Mysticism, A Winter Landscape, and The End.
 Thorns for voice and piano featured lieder by Robert Schumann, including Dichterliebe, op.
 48, to explore both love and the pain of love.
 Fleeting for solo piano and voice captured what attracts us to fleetingness through the eyes of composers from different periods, including Claude Debussy, Henry Cowell, Sergei Prokofiev, George Crumb, and Robert Schumann, while traveling through fleeting sounds, fleeting landscapes, fleeting visions, and fleeting moments.